-The theory that the best source of B12 is from eating animal products like eggs is a poor one because it order to get enough B12 from eggs, for example, we would have to eat a ton, resulting in too much cholesterol in our diet.
+The theory that the best source of B12 is from eating animal products such as eggs is a poor one.
+To get enough B12 from eggs, for example, we would have to eat a ton, resulting in too much cholesterol in our diet.

-I mean, eggs receive B12 and other nutrients from gut bacteria from it’s source – poultry.
+Eggs receive B12 and other nutrients from the gut bacteria of it’s source – poultry.

 Is it possible that we’re trying to gain nutrients from animals but we should instead gain those nutrients the same way that they are?
-The same could be said about calcium intake.
+Let’s look at calcium for example.

-My belief is that focusing your daily food intake on whole foods, especially plant-based foods while also incorporating fermented foods help protect our colons by creating a strong and ‘regular’ digestion process.
+My belief is that focusing your daily food intake on whole foods, especially plant-based foods while also incorporating fermented foods will significantly help protect our colons by creating a strong and ‘regular’ digestion process.